 How Annapolis Royal is best described today

-With a population of fewer than five hundred, Annapolis Royal ranks as the smallest town in Nova Scotia, if not in all of Canada.
+With a population of just over five hundred, Annapolis Royal ranks as the smallest town in Nova Scotia, if not in all of Canada.

 Its modern economy is based on tourism and its attractions remain the same: the beautiful natural setting that first delighted explorers, and the little town itself, whose story reflects the earliest history of Canada.

 Annapolis Royal is no caricature.
 It is a real town, with vibrant community organizations, a bustling main street, two National Historic Sites, specialty shops and museums, a theatre, a seasonal farmers’ market, a well-developed arts scene and the distinction of being named in 2004 the “Most Liveable Small Town in the World”.

 History of the House